 High-Leg DressersA standard dresser isn't necessarily a bad option if you have the room for it.

-The key to dressers is to choose one that keeps space open.
+The key to using a dresser is to choose one that keeps space open.
 That means opting for one with high legs.
 This can make a considerable difference in a room versus choosing one with low legs or no real legs at all.

 Although lower legged furniture has its place and under the right circumstances, can add charm to a room, often low-leg furniture can make a room feel confined and smaller than it really is.